Date Published – 20 June 2012 – Classic Rock Radio (UK)

 Ian Paice – Drums

 There was an official live CD released from this tour that I strongly recommend hearing/getting; Deep Purple – Live at The Olympia ’96.
 The band has performing with them, a small horn section.
-Gives a few of the songs a real cool boost.
-It’s a fun live CD that should be in every Deep Purple fans collection.
+Gives a few of the songs a really cool boost.
+It’s a fun live CD that should be in every Deep Purple fan/follower collection.
 Oh yeah…and if you don’t have Deep Purple – Purpendicular…I strongly recommend getting that as well.
 That and their Live at The Olympia ’96 double CD would make for a very cool pair of bookends.

 Update July of 2022